prodmodfour/avengers_campaign_player_wiki/backgrounds/the_flaming_fist/the_flaming_fist.md

 # Basic Info

-You are THE flaming fist.
-Hero of Baldur's Gate.
-You are second in command to Commander Zodge.
-Your soldiers worship you and the criminals of Baldur's Gate fear you.
+You are **The Flaming Fist** — hero of Baldur’s Gate, second-in-command to Commander Zodge.
+Your soldiers revere you, and the criminals of the city whisper your name in fear.

-You have been sent by Commander Zodge to bring an end to the followers of Loki
+Commander Zodge has tasked you with a critical mission: to root out and destroy the followers of Loki.

 # Basic Choices

 ## Your Story
-* Create the story of how you became known as "THE flaming fist"
+* Tell the tale of how you earned the title **“The Flaming Fist.”**
-* Create a story of your close bond with Shagrat
+* Describe the bond you share with your trusted ally, **Shagrat.**

-# You get:
+# You Gain
-* Soldiers
+* Loyal soldiers under your command
-* Weekly suppy drops
+* Weekly supply drops
-* A stat boosting magical item
+* A magical item that boosts your stats

 See the pages below for more information.